webpack/webpack.js.org/src/content/api/parser.md

 `SyncBailHook`

-Evaluate a call to a member function of a successfully evaluated expression.
+Called when evaluating a call to a member function of a successfully evaluated expression.

 - Hook Parameters: `identifier`